Pasek108/DeerKiller/README.md

 <br>

 ## Informations
-Arcade racing game with the goal to get as many points as possible in one attempt by killing deers and avoiding cars. <br>
+Deer Killer is an arcade racing game with the goal to get as many points as possible in one attempt by killing deers and avoiding cars. <br>
 See [live demo](https://pas-artur.000webhostapp.com/deer-killer/).

 ![preview](/_for_readme/preview.png)